Newtown Jets: NSWRFL Premiership

+In 1929, Newtown would reach the grand final against the all conquering South Sydney side but would lose 30-10.
+In 1933, Newtown claimed their second premiership defeating St. George 18-5 in the grand final.
+In 1943, Newtown claimed their third and final premiership defeating North Sydney 34-7 in what was then a record grand final crowd of 60,922.
+The following season in 1944, Newtown finished as minor premiers but were defeated by Balmain in the grand final.
+The rules at the time allowed Newtown to challenge Balmain for a rematch which they also lost 12-8.
+In the 1950s, Newtown reached back to back grand finals in 1954 and 1955 losing to South Sydney on both occasions.

-Known as the "Newtown Bluebags" for most of its lifetime, the club adopted the Jets nickname in 1973, perhaps referring to Newtown's catchment area extending to Sydney Airport.
-Or perhaps due to the close proximity of the club's home ground, Henson Park, to the major north–south flight path for the airport.
+Known as the "Newtown Bluebags" for most of its lifetime, the club adopted the Jets nickname in 1973, referring to Newtown's catchment area under the nearby Sydney Airport flight path, and the need for a modern club identity.

 Jack Gibson took over as Newtown coach in 1973.
 Gibson picked his team solely on form, irrespective of seniority.
 The great Brian Moore had been relegated to the reserves bench throughout the preliminary rounds of the Wills Cup tournament, and youngsters like Ian Satori, Dennis Gardiner, Peter Parry and Warren Snodgrass were all given a chance in the top grade.
 The Newtown side for the final was:

 Barry Cox, Mark Cohen, Dave Oliveri, John Bonham, John Bradstock, Ken Wilson, Des O'Connor (c), Neil Pringle, Gary Sullivan, Peter Parry, Tom Melville, Mark Robertson and Dennis Gardiner.